 Active professionals lead busy lives.
 Between work and family, it can be intimidating to add on advanced education.
 And yet, education is such an important investment in your future that it can’t be ignored.

-In the MBA Certificate program, learning formats are blended to create a flexible learning structure.
+In the Certificate program, learning formats are blended to create a flexible learning structure.
 Online coursework allows students to work around other obligations, while weekend sessions allow uninterrupted focus time.

 The College of Business ensures that application, planning and registration are fast and hassle-free, and that students stay on track.
 Questions get answered, and special requests and accommodations are handled on an individual level.